Square principles in Pmax extensions: Square in extensions of weak models of determinacy

 We then define the sets $B_\tau$, which are the first approximations to $C_\tau$, analogously as in Zeman \cite{gls}.
-Recall that $B_\tau$ may be bounded in $\tau$ if $\tau$ is countably cofinal and even empty, but on the other hand $B_\tau$ will be ``almost'' coherent also at successor points.
+Recall that $B_\tau$ may be bounded in $\tau$ and even empty if $\tau$ is countably cofinal, but on the other hand $B_\tau$ will be ``almost'' coherent also at successor points.

 To be precise: Recall that an ordinal $\zeta$ is in $p_\tau$ if and only if some generalized solidity witness for $\zeta$ with respect to ${\mathcal N}_\tau$ and $p_\tau$ is an element of ${\mathcal N}_\tau$, and the standard solidity witness for $\zeta$ can be reconstructed from any generalized solidity witness for $\zeta$ inside ${\mathcal N}_\tau$.
 Here, by the \emph{standard} solidity witness, we mean the transitive collapse of the hull $\tilde{h}^{k+1}_\tau(\zeta\cup\{p_\tau-(\zeta+1)\})$, where $\rho^{k+1}_{{\mathcal N}_\tau}\le\zeta<\rho^k_{{\mathcal N}_\tau}$.